WangQiHao-Charlie/agent/README.md

 - `deploy/` — DaemonSet and RBAC manifests (adjust CRD groups as needed)
 - `examples/` — sample InstructionSet and NodeAction

+Firecracker Example (firectl)

+- A minimal Firecracker InstructionSet is provided: `examples/instructionset-firecracker.yaml` (runtime `exec`).
+It defines a `run` instruction using `/usr/local/bin/firectl` with `kernel/rootfs/vcpu/memMiB` params, and derives the API socket path from `.SubjectID`.
+- Try it (replace `YOUR_NODE_NAME`):
+  - `kubectl apply -f examples/instructionset-firecracker.yaml`
+  - `kubectl apply -f examples/nodeaction-firecracker-run.yaml`
+  - `kubectl get nodeaction -A` and watch `status.phase`/`result.*`
+- Driver note: ensure the Runtime Driver allows and executes the rendered argv (add `/usr/local/bin/firectl` to its binary allowlist, or route `_argv`).
+For pause/resume/snapshot/restore you typically need to call Firecracker's API (e.g., via curl) — extend your InstructionSet/Driver as needed.

+Wasmtime Example

+- A minimal Wasmtime InstructionSet is provided: `examples/instructionset-wasmtime.yaml` (runtime `exec`).
+It defines a `run` instruction using `/usr/bin/wasmtime` and requires a single param `module` (absolute path to the `.wasm` inside the Driver pod).
+- ActionRequest sample to run a hello world: `examples/actionrequest-wasmtime-hello.yaml`.
+Label a pod in the same namespace with `app=demo` and ensure the module is mounted at `/opt/wasm/hello.wasm` in the Driver container.
+- Driver note: add `/usr/bin/wasmtime` to the Driver binary allowlist.
+The agent renders argv and sends it via `params["_argv"]`.

+Wasmtime over OCI (Driver pulls module)

+- InstructionSet (gRPC runtime): `examples/instructionset-wasmtime-oci.yaml`
+  - Params: `moduleRef` (oci://...), `moduleDigest` (sha256:...), optional `args`.
+  - Agent will NOT render argv for `runtime=grpc`; it passes params to the Runtime Driver.
+- ActionRequest sample: `examples/actionrequest-wasmtime-oci-hello.yaml`
+- Driver requirements:
+  - Implement fetching `moduleRef` from an OCI registry, verify `moduleDigest`, cache locally (e.g., `/var/lib/kuberisc/modules/<sha256>.wasm`).
+  - Execute via `/usr/bin/wasmtime <cached_path> [args...]` and return stdout/stderr tail.
+  - Restrict allowed registries and enable auth if needed.

 Configuration

 - `NODE_NAME` (required): set via DownwardAPI.